mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-A script to display the last 10 lines
 5-A script to display the first 10 lines
 6-A script to display the third line of a file
+7-A script that creates a file named best school